How to Say "to start" in Spanish

 Examples

-She starts her new job next week.
+She starts university next semester.

 Mi hijo entra en la universidad el próximo año.